locmai/humble/docs/getting-started/production/configuration.md

-Please refer to the data-driven deployment for multiple production deployments and more advanced setup.
+Please refer to the [configuration per deployment](/concepts/configuration-per-deployment/) guide for multiple production deployments and more advanced setup.

 For a single production deployment, the following settings are required for getting started.

 ## Domain